usegalaxy-it/documentation/postgresql_installation.md

 3. **Backup Scripts**: Enable Point-in-Time Recovery (PITR) backups with a specified backup directory and schedule.
 To enable PITR set the value of `postgresql_backup_dir` to the desired directory.

 **NB!** Backup script doesn't work when you indicate a remote location for backup.
 To handle this situation additional database dump to remote machine is done by `usegalaxy-it.postgres_backup`.
-More details about backup options for usegalaxy.it can be found in [Postgresql Backup](https://github.com/usegalaxy-it/documentation/blob/main/postgresql_backup.md) and [Postgresql Replication](https://github.com/usegalaxy-it/documentation/blob/main/postgresql_replication.md) documentation.
+More details about backup options for usegalaxy.it can be found in [Postgresql Backup](https://github.com/usegalaxy-it/documentation/blob/main/postgresql_backup.md)

 Sample playbook for PGSQL v.15 installation with local PITR daily backup:
 ```YAML